 Flame Roll-Out Control - The flame roll-out control acts to verify that the burner flame is being drawn into the heat exchanger tubes.
 If the burner flame is not being drawn into the heat exchanger tubes, the roll-out control will open within several seconds and the integrated control diagnostic light will flash one time.
+If the limit opens, the integrated control diagnostic will flash one time.
 The circulating air blower will continue to operate while the flame roll-out control is open.
-See Figure 16 (page 33).

-Flame Sensor - The flame sensor acts to prove that flame has carried over from the ignitor to the left-most burner.
+Flame Sensor - The flame sensor acts to prove that flame has carried over from the ignitor to the right-most burner.
 If no flame is sensed, the unit will be shut down automatically.